 - Heat butter in a cast-iron Dutch oven or other soup pot, over medium high heat.
 Add onions, green pepper, carrots, celery and garlic.
 Stir and cook for 2 minutes or so, then add potatoes.
 Cook for 5 minutes, seasoning with salt, pepper, cayenne and paprika.

 - Pour in the broth and bring it to a gentle boil.
-Simmer for 10 minutes, or until the potatoes start to get tender.
+Simmer for 10 minutes, or until the potatoes start to soften.
 Whisk together the flour and the milk in a separate bowl, then pour into the soup.

 - Add corn and the kielbasa.
 Stir together and allow the soup to cook for another 5 minutes.